Sunday, January 8, 2017

 Don’t let your feelings stop you.

-Don't let your feelings stop you from doing what you need to do, from doing the right thing.
-Don't worry, feelings are not gonna kill you.
+Don’t let your feelings stop you from doing what you need to do, from doing the right thing, from going to work.
+Feelings are not gonna kill you.
 In fact, the more you move through them, the more action you take and the busier you get, the more the depression will dissipate.
 We get stuck when we stop, cower and retreat into our comfort zones.

 As far as drug and alcohol addiction go, the more you reach out and step outside of yourself, the more you will come to naturally repel drugs and alcohol.
-You will be lifted up spiritually, in the real way, and will seek real strength and real peace as opposed to the phony, manufactured comfort of drugs and alcohol.
+You will be lifted up spiritually, in the real way, and will seek real strength and real peace as opposed to the phony, manufactured comfort of drugs, alcohol, synthetic dopamine and other toxic science projects.

-So sorry, but we can't let the current thinking about addiction devolve into absolute nonsense.
+Sorry, but we shouldn’t let the current thinking about addiction devolve into absolute nonsense.
 Nobody just wakes up one day and they are suddenly a fully blown addict with no control over their drinking or using.
 That is ridiculous.
 You have to use and drink quite a bit in order to to officially break your body and develop the physical allergy.
 The process of losing choice is indeed very much a choice.
-That is the truth, so please, see addiction as it is, not as you want it to be.
+That is the truth, so please, let us see addiction as it is, not as you want it to be.